 When will I receive my diploma?

-IUP has three graduation dates per year: May, August, and December.
-Diplomas are mailed approximately two to six weeks after the actual graduation date in these months because grades from a student's final semester/session have to be evaluated by the student's assistant dean or department to assure that degree requirements have been met.
+IUP has four graduation dates per year: May, August, December, and January.
+Diplomas are mailed approximately two to eight weeks after the actual graduation date because grades from a student’s final semester must be evaluated by the student’s assistant dean or department to assure that all degree requirements and financial obligations have been met.
+The US Postal service

 What do I do if my grade for a particular class is incorrect?